ande4485/dart_gsap/dartgsap/README.md

 An unofficial dart wrapper for [GSAP](https://gsap.com/) (only free gsap).

-This package works if you use [Jaspr](https://pub.dev/packages/jaspr) .
+This package works if you use dart web with webdev / [Jaspr](https://pub.dev/packages/jaspr) / and other dart web package ( not tested on Flutter).

 You can create amazing animated web page: